The Tetragrammaton: God’s Name Revealed

 The standard view mentioned above is that Jewish scribes added the vowel points from adonai to the sacred name so that readers would pronounce “adonai” when they saw YHWH.
 This practice of changing the pronunciation of a word by inserting vowels from another word is called ketiv-qere (Aramaic for “what is written/what is said”) and it was used for other words as well.
 But the Tetragrammaton does not have the same vowels as adonai so how can this theory of transference be correct?

-First of all, this matter is complicated by the fact that scribes used a variety of vowel markings for the Tetragrammaton.
+First of all, scribes used a variety of vowel markings for the Tetragrammaton.
 Prior to the discovery of the Dead Sea Scrolls, the oldest sacred Hebrew manuscripts were the Aleppo Codex (10th century) and Leningrad Codex (11th century).
 This Wikipedia article includes the following chart for data in the Leningrad Codex:

 As you can see, the Leningrad Codex uses six different vowel combinations for the sacred name.
 Likewise, the Aleppo Codex uses various forms for God’s name.
-And in the Dead Sea Scroll fragments, the Tetragrammaton appears in different scripts: paleo-Hebrew, square Hebrew script, tetrapuncta (four dots or dashes), and even Iao—the Greek form of Yhw.
-So in the Septuagint, Dead Sea Scrolls, Aleppo Codex, and Leningrad Codex, God’s name does not have one consistent form.
-Even without the vowel variations, the consonants have been written in three different ways as seen below.
+Even in the Dead Sea Scrolls, the Tetragrammaton is written in different ways:

 Second, the difference in vowels between the sacred name and adonai can be explained by the rules of Hebrew phonology.
 For instance, rules dictate which vowels go with words starting with yod versus words starting with a gutteral.
 If you want to know the technical details, I recommend listening to this talk by Tim Hegg.
-(In case you need a chart for the Hebrew vowels, see here.)
+(If you need a chart with the names of the Hebrew vowels, see here.)
 Hegg explains the following,

 The use of the single sheva in the form יְהוָה came about on the principles of Hebrew phonology.
 The chataf patach is used to replace a vocal sheva (שְוָה נָח) whenever it would occur with a guttural.
 Thus, “Adonai,” which begins with a guttural, has the chataf patach (אֲדֹנָי).
 When, however, the vowels of Adonai were put on YHVH, since the first letter is a yod, which is not a guttural, it would have been technically incorrect to place a chataf patach there.
 The simple sheva was used, therefore, which conformed to Masoretic phonological rules.
 (Cited here.)